MEET DORI L BROWN

-I’m a licensed minister, an award winning Gospel Radio Announcer, a ministry founder, a former full-time business owner and a single mother of a 5th grader named Jake.
+I’m a licensed minister, an award winning Gospel Radio Announcer, a ministry founder, a business owner and a single mother of a 5th grader named Jake.
 I also served as PTA treasurer.

 For two years I had the pleasure to serve this community as a constituent aide for State Representative Ruth Jones McClendon.
 I believe in the power of networking and valued my membership with the National Association of Women Business Owners and Sistas in Business, where I served as 2nd Vice President.

-Currently, I’m a long term member and treasurer of the Claude W. Black Community Center Advisory Board, board member of the San Antonio Queen of Soul Pageant and the founder of the Women Ministers Alliance 501 (c)(3).
+Currently, I’m a long term member and treasurer of the Claude W. Black Community Center Advisory Board, board member of the San Antonio Queen of Soul Pageant-Official Fiesta Royalty and the founder of the Women Ministers Alliance 501 (c)(3).

 I've received The President's Volunteer Service - Lifetime Achievement Award, 2009 Gospel Radio Announcer of the Year, and the 2019 Trail Blazer Award.
 I've been Recognized in Who's Who in Black San Antonio, Recognized as 'Making a Difference in Gospel Radio' by the Chosen Royal Women , Recognized as 'Outstanding Service in Ministry' by Ethel's Essential And Harper Ministries International.

-I was a commission member and/or volunteer of the City of San Antonio Martin Luther King Jr Commission 14years.
+I was a commission member and chair of the Program committee of the City of San Antonio Martin Luther King Jr Commission 14years.
 I was even nominated for their Baha'i Unity of Humanity Award.